pharmeasy-logo

 • Heart attack: With an excess of homocysteine levels and clotting in blood vessels, the blood flow to the heart can be restricted, resulting in heart attacks or strokes.

-• Dementia: It is a term used to determine a medical condition in which a person has an impaired ability to remember, think and disturb their daily life.
+• Dementia: It is a term used to determine a medical condition in which a person has impaired ability to remember, think and disturb their daily life.
 If the homocysteine level remains elevated irrespective of treatment, then it can lead to dementia.

 • Alzheimer's disease: A dementia condition that impairs memory and mental functions of the individual.